moofkit/sidekiq-rescue/README.md

 ## Motivation

 Sidekiq provides a retry mechanism for jobs that failed due to unexpected errors.
 However, it does not provide a way to retry jobs that failed due to expected errors.
 This gem aims to fill this gap.
 In addition, it provides a way to configure the number of retries and the delay between retries independently from the Sidekiq standard retry mechanism.
+Mostly inspired by [ActiveJob](https://edgeapi.rubyonrails.org/classes/ActiveJob/Exceptions/ClassMethods.html#method-i-retry_on)

 ## Supported Ruby versions